arjan-tools/docs/docs.md

 ## Intro

-Arjan Localize is node module for automatically localizing and translating html sites.
+Arjan Localize is a node module for automatically localizing and translating html sites.
 It features a powerful CLI command that allows you to localize multiple pages into multiple languages with a single command.
 It has a modular API and since it can export content into popular formats like JSON and CSV, it may also work as a very basic content management solution for html sites.

 ## What is Localization

 Localization consists of adapting a product to a particular locality or region.
-Even though machine translation services like google translate and amazon translate have gotten impressively good, there are still several scenarios were manual intervention is needed.
-If you are expanding your digital product/service into a new region its important to get everything perfect.
+Even though machine translation services like google translate and amazon translate have gotten impressively good, there are still several scenarios where manual intervention is needed.
+If you are expanding your digital product/service into a new region it's important to get everything perfect.
 Complex grammar rules and slang often cause errors in the translation making some manual intervention or at least revision necessary.
-Also a project that has been correctly localized will have way better SEO.
+Also a project that has been correctly localized will have better SEO.
 Additionally, text content might not be the only thing that you want to localize; you might also need to use different images/videos and hyperlinks in your different versions.

-A common practice is to create JSON files called locales that contain the text content of site/app.
+A common practice is to create JSON files called locales that contain the text content of a site/app.
 Then instead of using words in your file, you use variables that read from the locale object.
 This way content modification doesn't have to be made directly in the code.
 In general, this makes your internationalized project easier to maintain.

 ## Automatic localization